Seared Polenta with Spring Salad & Sherry Shallot Vinaigrette

 • I would highly recommend a nonstick pan for the searing part of this recipe as the polenta has a good amount of give, even after an overnight rest in the refrigerator.

-• I found this dish pretty hearty on its own, but if you wanted to add some protein, you could toss some cooked lentils or white beans in with the fennel and asparagus.
+• I found this dish pretty hearty on its own, but you could toss some cooked lentils or white beans in with the fennel and asparagus.

 Instructions